TheCedarPrince/ResearchBook/contents/personal_learning_system.md

 However, there are concerns about the spacing effect that have impeded its overall adoption into educational formats. *Dempster* made a case examining potential rationales for the lack of adoption in a review of the current state of the spacing effect (though the study is old over 30 years old, it still remains that education systems do not incorporate the spacing effect). [@dempsterCaseStudyFailure1988] His biggest point of concern was the lack of studies that showed effective classroom utilization of the method.

+[^1]: Testing
+[^2]: Testing

 ## Spaced Repetition Systems {#sec:spaced-repetition-systems}

 Despite such misgivings, it is still a phenomenon that have given rise to many benefits and potential applications for at least personal education.
 Principle of which is in the form of [spaced repetition systems.](05252020183020-spaced-repetition-systems.md) These systems have determined the best spacing algorithms for a learner to use the spacing effect to assist in learning diverse educational material.

 There are multiple algorithms available used for effectively implementing the spacing effect.
 The earliest algorithm comes from the original discoverer of the spacing effect, Hermann Ebbinghaus.
 The algorithm [has been replicated](05282020172154-replication-ebbinghaus.md) and scrutinized examined multiple times. [@murreReplicationAnalysisEbbinghaus2015; @ebbinghaus1885ueber; @bjork2011making] Spaced repetition systems are based around proper implementations of such algorithms.